 - Acts 19:5.

 What follows is teaching.
-When Jesus instructed His disciples to teach “all things,” what He meant was all things—everything.
+When Jesus instructed His disciples to teach "all things," what He meant was all things--everything.
 We can see this in the Bible because much of the New Testament is letters to various church groups instructing them on lifestyle.
 While we often think of teaching in lecture form, the original language describes an imparting of information that includes, but is not limited to, classroom-style teaching.
 The goal is that the one with the knowledge, skills, wisdom, etc. creates a bridge to the one without.
-They were not just learning from people communicating verbally or in writing, they were learning through every1 facet2 of their3 life4 what it meant to be a follower of Christ.
+They were not just learning from people communicating verbally or in writing, they were learning through every facet of their life what it meant to be a follower of Christ.

 What does not happen in the New Testament is disciples condemning individual persons who are not followers of Christ for their sins.
 As I previously mentioned, the dividing line is whether or not a person stood opposed to the movement of God or hindered others from becoming a part of it.
 The rest are left to make their own choices, for better or worse.
 This is exemplified in Jesus's own interaction with those who are not in a relationship with God: